Family-Friendly and Budget-Friendly

 22. Picnic where pioneer Daniel Boone once lived at Boone Station State Historic Site, Gentry Rd.
 (I-75 exit 104) near Athens.

-27. Gawk at a real honest-to- goodness turreted castle, on US 60 (Versailles Road) west of Lexington.
+27. Gawk at an honest-to-goodness turreted castle, on US 60 (Versailles Road) west of Lexington.
 Drive-by viewing is free, but if you really want a good look at it, make a reservation at the restaurant or stay overnight.
 It is now operated as The Kentucky Castle.
 (859-256-0322)

 28. Do the Big Lex Scavenger Hunt.
-At the root of the legend of the blue horse is the famous horse of the mid 1800s named Lexington.
+At the root of the legend of the blue horse is the famous mid-1800s racehorse named Lexington.
+(He’s now on our city flag.)
 The hunt covers ten sites related to the horse behind the legend.
-Learn more at www.visitlex.com.
 (859-233-7299)

-31. Browse to your heart's content, ride the escalators, preview music or relax by the fireplace at Joseph-Beth Booksellers, one of the region's largest bookstores- and one of Lexingtonians' favorite places to meet and mingle.
+31. Browse to your heart's content, ride the escalators, preview music or relax by the fireplace at Joseph-Beth, one of the region's largest bookstores—and one of Lexingtonians' favorite places to meet and mingle.
 The Mall at Lexington Green, Nicholasville Road.
 (859-273-2911)

 34. Enjoy the fruits of a lesser known Kentucky tradition: wine making.
 Central Kentucky was the site of the very first commercial vineyard in the United States.
 Tour nearby Talon Winery (859-971-3214), Equus Run (859-846-9463), First Vineyard (859-885-9359) and more!